-LANXESS produces Lewatit® ion exchange resins at its site in Jhagadia, India, among other things.
+LANXESS produces Lewatit[®] ion exchange resins at its site in Jhagadia, India, among other things.
 Industrial wastewater from the plant is treated using state-of-the-art technology and reused for cooling/irrigation, which reduces the water stress in the region.
 Jhagadia is one of four production sites where LANXESS plans to reduce total water withdrawals by 15% by 2023.
 Since mid-2020, the same site has been burning ground renewable raw materials such as nutshell and sawdust briquettes to generate steam and, as a result, has since reduced the consumption of fossil-based energy sources such as natural gas and coal by more than half.
 In the coming years, the site plans to switch completely to biomass and solar energy.

-Since 2022, LANXESS has used renewable raw materials in its ion exchange resin production in Leverkusen.
+Since mid-2021, experts from LANXESS have begun the process of using renewable raw materials in the production of ion exchange resins.
 This represents a major technical, organizational, and regulatory challenge, but LANXESS has nonetheless succeeded in introducing its first bio-based products to the market.